Microsoft AZ-400 Exam Questions

 HOTSPOT (Drag and Drop is not supported)

-Which access levels in Azure DevOps should you identify?
+How should you complete the query?
 To answer, select the appropriate options in the answer area.

 NOTE: Each correct selection is worth one point.